bozgi/patine/README.md

-# E-mail server software written in Rust
+# E-mail software written in Rust

-This is a work in progress implementation of RFC 5321 and some other standards that make the current E-mail safe and usable.
+This is a work in progress implementation of RFC 5321 (SMTP) and some other standards that make the current E-mail safe and usable.
 It should not be used in production at this point.
+This software can receive and relay mails with open relay blocking and has support for AUTH and STARTTLS.

 # Installation and setup